pyca/pyopenssl/doc/api/ssl.rst

     :py:const:`OP_NO_*` constant may be undefined.

-.. py:data:: SSLEAY_VERSION
+.. py:data:: OPENSSL_VERSION
-             SSLEAY_CFLAGS
-             SSLEAY_BUILT_ON
-             SSLEAY_PLATFORM
-             SSLEAY_DIR
+             OPENSSL_CFLAGS
+             OPENSSL_BUILT_ON
+             OPENSSL_PLATFORM
+             OPENSSL_DIR

+    .. versionchanged:: 22.1.0

+        Previously these were all named ``SSLEAY_*``.
+Those names are still available for backwards compatibility, but the ``OPENSSL_*`` names are preferred.

-    Constants used with :py:meth:`SSLeay_version` to specify what OpenSSL version information to retrieve.
-See the man page for the :py:func:`SSLeay_version` C API for details.
+    Constants used with :py:meth:`OpenSSL_version` to specify what OpenSSL version information to retrieve.
+See the man page for the :py:func:`OpenSSL_version` C API for details.